 Pros of Omitting Dry Milk Cons of Omitting Dry Milk

 Ability to make a recipe dairy-free or vegan using alternatives like almond, oat, or soy milk.
-Some alternatives, like coconut milk powder, could result in heavier baked goods due to their high fat content.
+Some alternatives, like coconut milk powder, could result in heavier baked goods due to their high-fat content.

 Increased flexibility in recipe adjustments by using liquid milk or milk substitutes.
 The taste of the bread could change subtly depending on the alternative used.